Children with neurological disorders often experience spasticity, which can cause issues for the hips. What is VDRO, and how does it help kids?

 Children with various neurological disorders such as cerebral palsy, spina bifida, spinal muscular atrophy (SMA), muscular dystrophy and Charcot-Marie-Tooth disease can be at risk for hip dislocation.
 What is varus derotation osteotomy (VDRO), and how does it help children with neurological disorders?

-Children with neuromuscular disorders can have spastic or weak muscles.
+Children with neurological disorders can have spastic or weak muscles.
 Spasticity in muscles means that the muscles are continuously contracting, which causes stiffness or tightness in the muscles.
 Children who experience spasticity may have trouble walking or may be unable to walk at all.
 This can cause hip subluxation.
 Hip subluxation means the ball of the hip moves away from the socket over time.
-This can cause pain when moving, difficulty with walking, standing and positioning in the legs, which can cause deformity over time.
+This can cause pain when moving and difficulty with walking, standing and positioning in the legs, which can cause deformity over time.
 When the hip becomes unstable to the point where the hip is more than 30% out of the socket, a pediatric orthopedist may suggest a surgery called varus derotation osteotomy (VDRO).
 The surgery places the ball back into the socket of the hip.
 The procedure helps prevent a partial or full hip dislocation, which can cause pain for a child as they grow.

 How does VDRO help children?